 There are dozens of myths out there about what can throw off a breathalyzer to lower someone’s results.
 But few of these ideas actually are rooted in truth and if you are busted trying to cheat the breathalyzer, this can be used as further proof of your guilt.
-This is why you are better off remembering your rights during a DUI traffic stop and then calling an Oceanside DUI lawyer as soon as possible after your arrest.
+This is why you are better off remembering your rights during a DUI traffic stop and then calling a DUI attorney as soon as possible after your arrest.

 Myths About Cheating the Breathalyzer

 There are a lot of theories about what can throw off a breathalyzer test, but almost all of these do nothing to help and some will actually hurt your test results.
 One of the most common myths is to suck on a penny because, as the theory says, the copper in the penny will neutralize the alcohol in your mouth.
 There are actually two problems with this.
 First, pennies aren’t actually made from a significant amount of copper these days.
 But even if you could find a coin made entirely from copper and it fully neutralized the alcohol in your mouth, this still wouldn’t matter because the breathalyzer is designed to test the alcohol from the breath deep in your lungs, not in your mouth -which is why police are supposed to wait at least 15 minutes before testing you.

 Holding a battery in your mouth will give you the same result as the penny, only you might get a quick shock depending on the type of battery you use.
 Using mints or other things to hide the smell of the alcohol will also fail for the same reason, though it is worth noting that using mouthwash, which often contains alcohol, could actually increase the amount of alcohol that shows up in your blood stream.
 Some people also turn to mint to hide the smell of alcohol on their breath from an officer when they get pulled over, but this can honestly just make police more suspicious than anything else because they’ll wonder what you’re trying to hide.